Expert Online Therapy for Imposter Syndrome

 • I’m licensed in Colorado, Massachusetts, New York, Vermont, and Florida and provide online therapy to adults who are physically located in those states at the time of session.

 • Yes.
-I provide online imposter syndrome therapy for adults located in Boston, Cambridge, Manhattan, and Brooklyn.
+I provide imposter syndrome therapy for adults in Boston and New York City.
 My approach is tailored to high-pressure roles (finance, law, tech, healthcare, higher-ed) where pace, visibility, and exacting standards can fuel imposter thoughts.

 “Imposter syndrome is the fear of being 'found out,'— but what if the only thing to discover is how talented and deserving you’ve been all along?”